rajeem/events-listing/README.md

 # Events Listing

-This is a events listing website developed using Vite, React, Typescript, Javascript, and TailwindCSS.
+This is a events listing web app developed using Vite, React, Typescript, Javascript, and TailwindCSS.

 # Running the app